pepa65/twofa/README.md

 # twofa
-**Version 0.25**
+**Version 0.26**

-Manage two-factor authentication store on the command-line
+Manage a two-factor authentication store on the commandline

 ## Requirements
     dev